What are the selection criteria?

 During the summer months (July-September), temperatures average in the mid-20’s.
 However, during the winter months (December-March), temperatures are generally below freezing so winter wear is a must!
 Don’t worry about packing winter wear, as the local options are more suitable and more affordable.

 Have I heard of the Fighting Irish football team?

 Definitely, American Football is an integral part of Notre Dame’s culture and constitutes a major element of University life.
 You may have heard of the University during the football team’s 2012 visit to Dublin to play Navy at the Aviva Stadium.
 During the fall semester, you will have an opportunity attend the home games the University hosts in its 80,000 seater stadium.

 Where is it and how do I get there?

 Approximately 90 miles east of Chicago, South Bend lies in the heart of the American Midwest.
 Flights are available to South Bend airport from Chicago, New York, Detroit and other major American air hubs.
 The town is also serviced by two frequent rail services (South Shore Line, Amtrak) and various bus services (Greyhound, Coach USA).

 What amenities are there in the area?

-South Bend and the surround St. Joseph County Region is home to five major Universities and Colleges, houses several live theatres and concerts halls, has numerous museums and a public zoo as well as a great many places to work, play, and eat.
-Originally an industrial city - South Bend has reinvented itself as a technology hub and recently celebrated its 150th birthday!
+South Bend and the surrounding St. Joseph County Region is home to five major Universities and Colleges, houses several live theatres and concerts halls, has numerous museums and a public zoo as well as a great many places to work, play, and dine.
+Originally an industrial city, South Bend has reinvented itself as a technology hub and recently celebrated its 150th birthday!